home-assistant/home-assistant.io/source/dashboards/features.markdown

   type: string
 style:
   required: false
   description: "How the preset modes should be displayed.
-It can be either `dropdown` and `icons`."
+It can be either `dropdown` or `icons`."
   type: string
   default: dropdown
 preset_modes: